rackerlabs/docs-cloud-databases/api-docs/api-reference/ha.rst

 Refer to the list of limitations for HA at :ref:`cdb-dg-generalapi-high-availability`.

-Supported datastore versions for HA are MySQL 5.6, Percona 5.6, and MariaDB 10.
+Supported datastore versions for HA are MySQL 5.7, MySQL 8.0, Percona 5.7, MariaDB 10.4, and MariaDB 10.4enc.

 For information about HA Instance Backups, see the following: